jamesplease/bestfetch/README.md

 ##### `responseCache.set( requestKey, res )`

 Call this to manually update the cached value of `requestKey` with `res`.
+Returns the `responseCache`.

 > Note: this is an advanced method, and you generally do not need to manually update the store.